udoprog/udoprog.github.io/_posts/2016-05-21-patching-threadpoolexecutor.md

 No stack traces, nothing.

-The reason is that out coordinator thread allocates memory for its message, this means that it could, and is the target of an `OutOfMemoryError` when the allocation fails because `BadThread` has locked up all available memory and is refusing to die.
+The reason is that out coordinator thread allocates memory for its message, this means that it could be the target of an `OutOfMemoryError` when the allocation fails because `BadThread` has locked up all available memory and is refusing to die.

-This is when it gets interesting. `ThreadPoolExecutor` will happily catch and swallow any exception being thrown in one of its tasks.
-As per the documentation, it is explicitly left to the developer to handle this.
+This state is when it gets interesting. `ThreadPoolExecutor` will, as per documentation, happily catch and swallow any exception being thrown in one of its tasks.
+It is explicitly left to the developer to handle this.

-This leaves us with a coordinator at the end of the `Queue` to die, and `main` is left to its own devices forever. :(.
+This leaves us with a dead coordinator thread at the other end of the `Queue`, and `main` is left to its own devices forever. :(.

 # The afterExecute patch